 They seemed all chilled out until we hit the dirt road, and then we heard a collective freaking out emanating from the boxes, subtle but unmistakable.

-The hour long ride was mostly through dusty gravel roads.
+The hour-long ride was mostly through dusty gravel roads.
 The ride jolted us around as we craned our necks to get a view of the beautiful landscape on both sides.
-In some places bits of the road were gone, washed out by landslides.
+In some places, bits of the road were gone, washed out by landslides.
 Our driver eased the truck through the mud on the remaining portion of the road.

-After arriving in Guadalupe we found lodging and quickly changed and headed out for La Gloria, a natural swimming pool a mere 20 minute walk outside of town.
+After arriving in Guadalupe we found lodging and quickly changed and headed out for La Gloria, a natural swimming pool a mere 20-minute walk outside of town.
 A friend of the hostel owner showed us a shortcut and even walked with us part of the way there.
 He was such a nice guy, giving us a lot of information about the town attractions.
 He is a tour guide but he never tried to sell us any of his tours.

 A dog joined us on our walk and it became our tour guide, basically showing us the way.
 La Gloria is not quite as glorious as its name conjures but we jumped in anyway and it felt good after a long day of travel.
-Just a couple of months ago a businessman on vacation tried to jump off from one of the rocks, slipped, hit his head, and died on the scene.
-We treaded carefully.
+Just a couple of months ago a businessman on vacation tried to jump off from one of the rocks, slipped, hit his head, and died at the scene.
+We trod carefully.

 We checked out El Salitre on the way back, still with the dog leading the way.
 El Salitre gives a small preview of the Las Gachas and was an easy walk to reach.

 Early the next morning the four of us hit the cobblestone trail that led us through fields, pastures, and gorgeous views of the mountains.
-An hour of hiking took us to the Las Gachas of Guadalupe, a river pocked with natural jacuzzis of varying sizes.
-It appears to be a shallow river with only a few inches of water rushing over flat stone but it is littered with deep holes.
+An hour of hiking took us to the Las Gachas of Guadalupe, Colombia, a river pocked with natural jacuzzis of varying sizes.
+It appears to be a shallow river with only a few inches of water rushing over a flat stone but it is littered with deep holes.

 The first two holes were so deep there is a warning sign.
 If you go in you might not get back out.
-What often appeared to only be a hole an arms length across could be shoulder deep, or even deeper.
+What often appeared to only be a hole an arm’s length across could be shoulder deep, or even deeper.